ottopaulsen/node-red-contrib-power-saver/docs/nodes/strategy-input.md

 # Strategy input format

 The common input for strategy nodes is a payload with a `priceData` array containing an object for each hour.
-Each object has a `value` wich is the price, and a `start` wich is the start time for the hour.
+Each object has a `value` which is the price, and a `start` which is the start time for the hour.

 Example: